 Our solar system is located in the Orion Arm of the Milky Way Galaxy.
-The Milky Way galaxy as a whole contains anywhere from 100 billion to 400 billion stars.
+The Milky Way galaxy as a whole contains anywhere from 100 billion to 400 billion stars of varying types.
 The variety in the estimates arises because astronomers use different theoretical techniques.

 While you may see other galaxies with a telescope, these galaxies are so far away that their individual stars can’t be seen.
 Which means that every single star you can see at night, with or without a telescope, is part of the galaxy we live in.

 The total number of stars that might be seen is that huge number somewhere between 100 billion and 400 billion.
 But, of course, we don’t see anything close to that number in the night sky, so let’s dig deeper.

 How Are Stars Distributed?